-These amendments cannot lead to an increase in either the amount of the grant or the percentage of the co-financing fixed by the evaluation committee for the European Union contribution.
+These amendments cannot lead to an increase in either the amount of the grant or the percentage of the European Union contribution as set in the guidelines of the call for proposals.
 In this respect, records of the contacts with the applicants must be kept on the file.